This Corporate Governance statement highlights the Governance framework of the Bank and key activities in 2017.

 Mr. Paul Omara – Non-Executive Director

-Mr. Michael K. Mugabi – Executive Director
+Mr. Michael K. Mugabi – Managing Director

 The Board appointed two new Non-Executive Directors, Mr. Paul Omara and Mr. Jim V.Mugunga, during the year in order to enrich the skills mix and the Board Composition.